g-guirado/rox-ssr-multi-entrypoints/README.md

 # Caveats
 - Rollout offers 3 types of objects: Configuration, Flag and Variant.
 Because the DynamicApi does not support Configuration, this package also doesn't support it.
 Use Flag for boolean values and Variant for anything else.
-- While I am employed by CloudBees and this SDK is being used on www.cloudbees.com, *this is not an official CloudBees Rollout SDK*.
+- *This is not an official CloudBees Rollout SDK*.

 # License
 MIT